awsdocs/amazon-cloudwatch-events-user-guide/doc_source/iam-identity-based-access-control-cwe.md

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the CloudWatch API\.

-The full set of permissions required to work with the CloudWatch console are listed below:
+The full set of permissions required to work with the CloudWatch console is the following:
 + `automation:CreateAction`
 + `automation:DescribeAction`
 + `automation:UpdateAction`